openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Modifies an existing load balancer using the values supplied in the load balancer object.

-  Octavia will pass in a load balancer object with the fields to be updated.
+  Octavia will pass in the original load balancer object which is the baseline for the update, and a load balancer object with the fields to be updated.

   As of the writing of this specification the update load balancer object may contain the following: